AdamBoley/Project-Beergate/README.md

 5/9/22:
 Styling the user_review and search_results pages proved difficult for mobile devices.
 I initially attempted to stack the images above the information about a beer review within each card.
 However, on smaller screen sizes the images became mis-aligned.
 After some thought, I removed the images for screen sizes of less than 576px, the smallest Bootstrap breakpoint.
 This has the added benefit of reducing the sizes of the cards on mobile devices, which makes scrolling through a large number of reviews easier, as such scrolling is typically done using the thumb.

+8/9/22:
+My Mentor noted that the standard Bootstrap navbar design is quite muted and bland.
+He suggested using a bolder, more prominent design.
+To accomplish this, I changed the background colour to dark orange, with the intention of mimicking the colour of a pint of beer.
+I initially used white text to mimic the foamy head of a pint, but upon checking the colour contrast with [WebAIM](https://webaim.org/resources/contrastchecker/), I noted that white on orange provided insufficient colour contrast.
+To counter this, I switched to using black text with a increased font-size and font-weight.
+I also added a hover effect to the navbar button links to turn them white when moused over, so as to provide clear user feedback that they are about to a click a button.

 ## Favicon